 That curve is known as re-curve and can store and provide more power to an arrow than a simple longbow of the same size could.

 The limbs and string make a standard D shape, no-recurve at the tips.
+A real longbow is very long, as tall as an archer.

 Compound – Major feature – ‘Let Off’